Marcus Thornton (basketball, born 1993): Canton Charge (2017–2018)

 On November 3, 2017, Thornton was included in the opening roster of Canton Charge.

 On February 21, 2018, the Cleveland Cavaliers signed Thornton to a 10-day contract; he was then assigned back to the G-League.
 On March 4, he was reported to not have his second 10-day contract offered by the Cavaliers and returned to Canton Charge.
 Thornton never played a game for the Cavaliers.

 Élan Chalon (2019–2020)

 On July 4, 2019, he has signed with Élan Chalon of the LNB Pro A. Thornton averaged 10.4 points per game.

 Niners Chemnitz (2020–2021)

 On July 28, 2020, Thornton signed with Niners Chemnitz in Germany.

-He averaged a team high 13.9 points and 4.2 assists in 33 games during the 2020-2021 season.
+He averaged a team high 13.9 points and 4.2 assists in 33 games during the 2020–2021 season.

 Medi Bayreuth (2021–2022)

 On June 28, 2021, he has signed with Medi Bayreuth of the Basketball Bundesliga.
+In his two seasons in Germany's top-tier league for Niners Chemnitz and Medi Bayreuth, Thornton averaged a convincing 13.2 points, 3.5 assists, and 1.9 rebounds across 58 games.

+Fortitudo Bologna (2022–2023)

+Thornton spent the 2022–23 campaign with the historic Italian club Fortitudo Bologna.

+Lavrio (2023–2024)

+On August 14, 2023, Thornton signed with Greek club Lavrio.
+In 27 games, he averaged 11.4 points, 2.3 rebounds and 2.8 assists per contest.

+Astros de Jalisco (2024)

+On May 3, 2024, Thornton signed with the Astros de Jalisco of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA) in Mexico.

+Benfica (2024–2025)

+Thornton started the 2024–25 campaign with Portuguese club Benfica.

+Return to Lavrio (2025–present)

+On February 18, 2025, Thornton made his return to Lavrio for the rest of the season.

 Personal life

 Thornton is the son of Wayne and Debra Thornton.
-His brother, Andre Brooks, was a basketball player for Bridgeport University in Connecticut.
+His brother, Andre Brooks, played basketball at Bridgeport University in Connecticut.
 His sister Tasha Brooks-Thornton was a high school state champion in Columbia, Maryland.
 Thornton's dreadlocks have become a signature look and help define his personal brand.
-He graduated with a Kinesiology degree from William & Mary.
+He graduated with a kinesiology degree from William & Mary.